NYC Rankings · Updated August 2026

 What NYC car service costs in 2026

 Two rate structures cover nearly every booking: flat airport transfers and hourly chauffeur.
-Airport flats from Manhattan (tolls, fuel, and gratuity included):
+Noble's published airport flats from Manhattan (tolls, fuel, and gratuity included):

 AirportSedanSUV